rkiel/git-utilities/README.md

 #### Rebase

 Use the `rebase` subcommand to pull down any changes from the standard branch and then rebase with your feature branch changes.
+In addition, a backup copy of your feature changes will be pushed out to `origin`.
+This backup should not be used to collaborate with others.
+It is just a personal backup and will be deleted and recreated with each `rebase`.

 ```
 feature rebase
 ```

+For example, `rkiel-master-my-new-feature` will be pushed out to `origin`.

 #### Merge